NebraZKP/upa/spec/protocol/upa-1.2.0.md

 The aggregator puts together *batches* of proofs with *increasing* submission index values.
 The proofs in a batch must be ordered exactly as they appear within submissions.
 Aggregated batches do not need to align with submissions- a batch may contain multiple submissions, and a submission may span multiple batches.
 Both on-chain and off-chain submissions can be aggregated in the same batch.
 If a submission contains any invalid proofs, it is considered *invalid*.
 The aggregator may skip *only* invalid submissions.
 If the aggregator skips a valid submission, then they will be punished (see below).

 Once a submission is verified by the UPA contract, its submission id is marked as verified.
+Applications can now query the UPA with the given submission Id and check that it has been verified.
+Internally, the UPA contract only marks the submission with the given submission id and *duplicate submission index* as verified, but when applications query with a submission Id, the UPA answers in the affirmative if ANY submission with the given Submission Id is marked as verified.
+In this sense, *duplicate submission index* is hidden from applications.

 Applications can confirm that an individual proof id is verified by providing a `ProofReference`, which is a Merkle proof that the proof id was included in a verified submission.
 Note that for proofs in a multi-proof submission with $\sid$, the contract does not mark the proof as verified until the entire submission has been verified.

 Once the UPA contract marks a proof (or the submission containing a proof) as verified, an application client can submit a transaction to the application contract (optionally with some `ProofReference` metadata), and the application contract can verify the existence of an associated ZKP as follows: